Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/actions/monitoring-and-troubleshooting-workflows/index.md

 ---
 title: Monitoring and troubleshooting workflows
 shortTitle: Monitor & troubleshoot
-intro: 'You can view the status and results of each step in your workflow, debug a failed workflow, search and download logs, and view billable job execution minutes.'
+intro: "You can view the status and results of each step in your workflow, debug a failed workflow, search and download logs, and view billable job execution minutes."
 redirect_from:
   - /articles/viewing-your-repository-s-workflows
   - /articles/viewing-your-repositorys-workflows
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 children:
   - /about-monitoring-and-troubleshooting
   - /using-the-visualization-graph